bbanting/budgettool/README.md

 - [ ] Write tests
 - [ ] Search descriptions
 - [ ] Remove groups and create shortcuts "/"
-- [ ] SetCommand for target amounts.
+- [x] SetCommand for target amounts.
 Default and per month
 - [ ] Make examples for all commands
-- [ ] Give info on target list output
+- [x] Give info on target list output

 ## Notes

 - Currently, if page numbers get too many digits long, they will overflow
-- target instance is created when first entry is created or when amount is set
 - Make command params dependant on others
 - Use validators in ForkCommand?
 - Improve the interface to kelevsma